alexceder/alexceder.github.io/_posts/2018-03-11-simple-environment-configuration.markdown

 ```

 This command will shift the positional arguments passed to the script.
 In this
-instance it will essentially pop the envfile argument from the special variable
+instance it will pop the *env* argument from the special variable `$@` which
-`$@` which holds the argument list passed to the script.
+holds the argument list passed to the script.
+What is left in the argument list
+is the utility to be run along with its own arguments, if any.

 ```sh
 # shellcheck disable=SC2046